 The Tawa transformers are currently in an acceptable condition, however, DP trending indicates that they are ageing faster than similar transformers in the network.
-The DP will be monitored to determine whether the decline is a continuing trend, in which case they are expected to require replacement in 2029.
+The DP is continuing to be monitored, however it is expected that the units will be replaced under System Growth due to capacity as discussed in Section 9.5.